hashicorp/terraform/website/docs/commands/state/rm.html.md

 $ terraform state rm 'module.foo.packet_device.worker'
 ```

-## Example: Remove a Resource using count
+## Example: Remove a Resource configured with count

-The example below removes the first instance of a `packet_device` resource named `worker` using
+The example below removes the first instance of a `packet_device` resource named `worker` configured with
 [`count`](/docs/configuration/resources.html#count-multiple-resource-instances-by-count):

 ```shell
 $ terraform state rm 'packet_device.worker[0]'
 ```

-## Example: Remove a Resource using for_each
+## Example: Remove a Resource configured with for_each

-The example below removes the `"example"` instance of a `packet_device` resource named `worker` using
+The example below removes the `"example"` instance of a `packet_device` resource named `worker` configured with
 [`for_each`](/docs/configuration/resources.html#for_each-multiple-resource-instances-defined-by-a-map-or-set-of-strings):

 Linux, Mac OS, and UNIX: